The AI hype is clearly harmful

 Encyclopedia.com

-When using the term “third-party”, we usually refer to someone who is not part of an agreement, but who may still be influencing (or be influenced by) this relationship.
-When this party is an Open Source project, I propose to use term “second-party” in the case where one has an actual ongoing relationship.
+When using the term “third-party”, we usually refer to someone who is not part of an agreement, but who may still be influencing (or be influenced by) this agreement.
+When this party is an Open Source project you depend on directly, I propose we use term “second-party.”
 Here’s why.

-Looking at software suppliers, they often have a few qualities that are common between them.
+Looking at third-party software suppliers, they often have a few qualities that are common between them.

-2. The first and second party may not be free to use the third party component without triggering terms to the contractual agreement (e.g. there may be limitation on how many individual users that may be allowed to use the component, triggering an increase in fees if this changes in certain ways)
+1. The first and second party may not be free to use this component without triggering terms in the contractual agreement (e.g. there may be terms governing how many individual users are allowed to use the component, leading to an increase in fees if this increases.)

-3. The first and second party may be allowed to learn or introspect the third party component beyond non-invasive ways, such as reading any supplied documentation, or through basic use of the component.
-This usually means tools and methods for reverse-engineering, de-compiling, and instrumentation are not allowed to be used to figure out how the component preforms.
-Source code is usually not be available for inspection.
+2. The first and second party may be allowed to learn or introspect the third party component in non-invasive ways, such as reading any supplied documentation, or through basic use of the component.
+But this usually disallows more intrusive tools and methods used to figure out how a component preforms – like reverse-engineering, de-compiling or instrumentation.
+Source code is usually not available for inspection.

-4. The first and second party are not allowed to permanently fix, improve or make other non-trivial changes to the third party component beyond basic configuration, even in the case where the source code is made available.
+3. The first and second party may not permanently fix, improve or make other non-trivial changes to the third party component, beyond basic configuration – even if source code has been made available.

-5. The first and second party may not be allowed to share any changes made to the third party component.
+4. The first and second party may not share any changes made to the third party component.

-This list is looks quite a lot like the four freedoms of the Open Source Definition, doesn’t it?
+This list is looks quite a lot like the four freedoms of the Free Software Definition, doesn’t it?
 It is.

-When you (as the first party) decide to use an open source component, you are accepting a license agreement with the component author or owner.
-They (in a sense) become the second party in a new relationship, where the terms of the agreement are laid out in the license.
-You, as a first party, gain privileged access to the Open Source component in ways that you – by definition – will ever get from an agreement with a closed-source component suppliers.
+When you (as the first party) decide to use an open source component, you are accepting a license agreement offered by the component author or owner.
+When you do, they (in a sense) become the second party in a new relationship, where the terms of the agreement are laid out in this license, and with this, you gain privileged access to the Open Source component in ways that you – by definition – will never get from an agreement with a non-Open-Source component supplier.
+Privileged access and rights as laid out in the Free Software Definition.

-Small reminders like “thank you” or “I need you” are just as necessary in Open Source relationships as in most others.
-And if you (as a first-party user) have resources the second party needs – make sure to support them before it’s too late.
-Turn your second-party volunteers into your second-party suppliers with communication, collaboration and funding.
+And while low-cost reminders like “thank you” or “I need you” are just as necessary in Open Source relationships as they are at work and at home, we can also keep an eye out for our second-party colleagues.
+If you have resources the second party needs to stay around in the long term – make sure to support them before it’s too late!
+You can even turn your second-party projects into your second-party suppliers with communication, collaboration and funding.

 After all, when you depend on them, you might as well rely on them.

-A Vocabulary for a New Open Source Age
+A Vocabulary for a Post-CRA Open Source Age

 This means any business who wishes to place software on the EU market will have to comply to new cybersecurity demands, and by implication this will affect tens of thousands of Open Source authors and maintainers indirectly.